hydephp/ui-kit/README.md

 composer require hyde/ui-kit
 ```

+Since HydePHP already comes with several built-in views and templates, including a precompiled CSS file to get you started quickly, this package is not required to use HydePHP and is tailored to intermediate-to-advanced users, giving you an excellent productivity boost in kickstarting development of any custom Blade pages.

 ## Usage

 Once installed, the package service provider will automatically register the Blade components for you to use.

+You can then use the components and layouts when crafting your custom Blade pages.
+You might also need to recompile the CSS file using the Laravel Mix configuration included with Hyde.

 You can see a list of all available components in the [documentation](https://hydephp.github.io/ui-kit/).